MSR Hyperflow Microfilter Review

 The pumping action is quite easy.
 Even after 40 liters of water in one sitting, our arms were left with some energy.
 This pump is much easier to use than most, which is a relief.
 The only real issue we had was with the float of the prefilter flipping upside down.

-It has a velcro strap built into the construction that, if you place higher up around the tubing, keeps everything nicely in place.
+It has a velcro strap built into the construction that keeps everything nicely in place if you place it higher up around the tubing.
 Otherwise, it flips over and gets stuck.
-If you need to collect water from cracks and crevices, simply take off the prefilter in clear water sources.
-When you're done, pump out the water, open it up, let it dry, then store.
+Remove the prefilter in clear water sources if you need to collect water from cracks and crevices.
+When you're done, pump out the water, open it up, dry it, and store it.

-This pump actually offers a pretty decent price and value.
-Its upfront cost is about average for a hand pump, with a filter lifespan that lasts for 1,000 liters.
-Of the pump filters, it actually has the lowest lifespan, but the replacement filter itself isn't as expensive as others.
-If you're seeking high value, high output hand pump that is lightweight, you'll find the value in this product.
+The MSR Hyperflow is available for an average price with a filter lifespan lasting 1,000 liters.
+Of all the hand pump filters, it has the lowest lifespan, but the replacement filter itself isn't as expensive as others.
+If you're seeking a high-value, high-output hand pump that is lightweight, you'll find the value in this product.